 - HUD's Housing Choice Vouchers Program

 There are several ways to begin research into case law.
-One way is to find the statutes that apply to your situation in the Annotated Code of Maryland, the United States Code Annotated, or the United States Code Service then look at the case summaries that follow them.
+One way is to find the statutes that apply to your situation in the Annotated Code of Maryland, the United States Code Annotated, or the United States Code Service then look at the case summaries following them.
 You can find additional cases by reading books that explain the law and noting the cases they cite.
-Another method of finding cases is to search the Maryland Digest, which is a subject index to Maryland case law, or the Federal Practice Digest, which is a subject index to federal case law.
-The Digests arrange summaries of published cases by legal issue using something called the "topic and key number" system.
-Once you know the topic and key number combination that represents your issue, look up that topic and key number in the Digest and you should find a list of summaries of cases that discuss your issue.
+Another method of finding cases is to search the Maryland Digest, a subject index to Maryland case law, or the Federal Practice Digest, a subject index to federal case law.
+The Digests arrange summaries of published cases by legal issue using the "topic and key number" system.
+Once you know the topic and key number combination for your issue, look up that topic and key number in the Digest and you will find a list of summaries of cases that discuss your issue.
 Each summary includes a citation to the full text of a case.
 Topics and key numbers that are likely to lead to cases about subsidized housing law include United States k.
 82(3) (in the Federal Practice Digest) and Municipal Corporations k.
 717.5 (in the Maryland Digest).